 Here Are Some of the Most Common Orthodontic Emergencies

 Patients who start their orthodontic care have to be careful and avoid some situations that could damage their appliances.
 Granted, if one of those situations does arise, you’ll need the help of a professional team to get a permanent solution that can ensure you won’t suffer any additional delays or get your appliance repaired.
-Check out below what are some of the common cases you can classify as a true orthodontic emergency, and get in touch with our office to get the help you require.
+Check out below what are some of the common cases you can classify as a true orthodontic emergency in Fairfield, and get in touch with our Fairfield orthodontics to get the help you require.

 Another common situation is having the ends of an archwire become loose and poke directly into your cheeks.
 Thankfully, and unlike the previous situation we described, poking wires won’t necessarily delay your treatment but can cause considerable discomfort and sores.
 You should get in touch with our team to get a permanent solution or call our office to catch some DIY solutions you can try at home.